ethcluj/conf-app/QnA-prompts.md

    - Users are assigned random funny Ethereum-themed names (like Docker containers)
    - Users can customize their display name
    - Names persist across sessions
-4. **Anti-Sybil Protection**: Simple measures using browser fingerprinting or device identification.
+4. **Anti-Sybil Protection**: Simple measures using browser fingerprinting.
 Note that IP-based identification won't be effective as most attendees will likely connect through the same venue WiFi network.

 ## UI/UX Requirements